tpemeja/Projects/Mobility algorithm/README.md

 # Ant colony simulation and behavior optimization
 Project realized in 2019 with Maxime ROSAY.

-[Algo_mob_2019.pdf](Algo_mob_2019.pdf) is a French report of this project, describing more precisely the work done and explained below.
+[Algo_mob_2019.pdf](Algo_mob_2019.pdf) is a French report of this project describing more precisely the work done and explained below.

 ## Pre-requesties :
 - [JBotSim](https://jbotsim.io/) : simulation library for distributed algorithms in dynamic networks